hicommonwealth/commonwealth/knowledge_base/Ways-Of-Working.md

 Typically, engineers should only be working on one "In Progress" ticket at a time.
 If blocked, apply the "blocked" project label and move on to next Teed-Up item (which should now be moved to "In Progress").

+#### Triage

+Tickets for bugs are flagged P0 through P4 (i.e. "priority zero" through "priority four"):

+- P0: Considered critical, demanding immediate attention.
+Reserved for company-threatening issues.
+- P1: Should be fixed day-of report.
+Reserved for bugs affecting large groups of users.
+- P2: Should be fixed week of report.
+Typically reserved for bugs affecting small groups of users.
+- P3: Should be fixed within two weeks of report.
+Typically reserved for minor user inconveniences.
+- P4: Backlogged and fixed as convenient.

-A "high priority" label may also be added by leads to teed-up tickets; these tickets should jump the queue and be worked on next.
+A "high priority" label may also be added by leads to teed-up feature tickets; these tickets should jump the queue and be worked on next.

 #### Questions